Security-Onion-Solutions/securityonion-docs/playbook.rst

     Sigma is a generic and open signature format that allows you to describe relevant log events in a straightforward manner.
 The rule format is very flexible, easy to write and applicable to any type of log file.
 The main purpose of this project is to provide a structured form in which researchers or analysts can describe their once developed detection methods and make them shareable with others.

+The lifecycle of a Play is as follows:

+1) Draft (Initial state)
+2) Active (In Production)
+3) Inactive (Temporarily moved out of production)
+4) Archived (Play has been superseded/retired)

+A Play can also have the status of Disabled, which means that it is broken in some way and should not be made Active.

 To create a new play, click on the ``Sigma Editor`` menu link.
 Either ``Load`` a sample Sigma rule or paste one into the Sigma field and click ``Convert``.
 This will convert the Sigma into a query that you can use in :ref:`hunt` or :ref:`kibana` to confirm that it will work for your target log.

 Refer to Log Sources & Field Names for details around what field names to use in the Sigma etc.

 Once you are ready to create the Play, click ``Create Play From Sigma``.
-If the Play creation is successful, you will be redirected to the newly created Play.
+If the Play creation is successful, you will be redirected to the newly created Play - it will have a status of ``Draft``.

 Editing a Play
 --------------